cryscan/interstellar/readme.md

 An object usually contains a model (which determines the object's shape), along with its transformation (position, rotation, etc.).

 [object](./include/objects/object.h) is their base class.
-[outline](./include/objects/outline.h) is a class of special objects that uses advanced render techniques, which is inherited by [spaceship](./include/objects/spaceship.h) to render the 'merging shinning boundary' effect.
 Some object like [camera](./include/objects/camera.h) does not contain a model.
 It only does the look-at transform.